-President Joe Biden signed the $1.9 trillion American Rescue Plan (ARPA) Act, the latest federal stimulus bill to aid public health and economic recovery from the COVID-19 pandemic on March 11.
+President Joe Biden signed the $1.9 trillion American Rescue Plan Act (ARPA), the latest federal stimulus bill to aid public health and economic recovery from the COVID-19 pandemic, on March 11.
 The plan included $350 billion in emergency funding for state, local and territorial and tribal governments, known as the Coronavirus State and Local Fiscal Recovery Funds.

 To illustrate the ways states are utilizing their Fiscal Recovery Fund allocations, NCSL created a database detailing state actions.
-This database provides up-to-date, real-time information in the 50 states, updated daily.
+The database, with real-time information from the 50 states, is updated daily.

 Additions or corrections: This is a working document.
-Please contact Emily Maher if you know of any additional information that should be reflected in the database or any errors that should be corrected.
+Please contact Emily Maher and Leo Garcia if you know of any additional information that should be reflected in the database or any errors that should be corrected.

-The information is this database was collected through legislation and executive orders.
-Where appropriate, press releases and media articles were used to supplement details on the specific use of funds.
+The information in this database was collected through legislation and executive orders.
+Where appropriate, news releases and media articles were used to supplement details on the specific use of funds.
 This database does not include proposals.

 Below is an explanation of the filter Authority.

 Spending authority over the CSFRF varies by state.
-Authority is largely determined by each state’s interpretation of its constitutional and statutory provisions that outline authority over unanticipated federal funds, authority to spend during a state of emergency and some laws supersede others.
+Authority is largely determined by each state’s interpretation of its constitutional and statutory provisions outlining authority over unanticipated federal funds and authority to spend during a state of emergency.
+Some laws supersede others.